Meeting Mudjie Once Again

 I went home carrying that sad, uneasy thought and a vision of tooth gaps, tooth decay, dental chairs, and missing dentures.
 I thought that since I became a "writer" against all expectations, I should have been named something like "Parker" (the brand name of a pen, silly).
 Why would anyone want to be a writer?
 That's preposterous--I can write, but I have no delusions that I am as good as Conrado de Quiros or Butch Dalisay, no?
 Of course I wanted to be a doctor like all my peers.
 But if I were to be a writer according to God's will, my name should have at least been a combination of William (Shakespeare), Umberto (Eco), Milan (Kundera), Garrison (Keilor), and Nick (Joaquin)...
 Or okay, Haruki (Murakami) would have done the job better.

 At this juncture, I invite you to reflect on your own funny name--funny because you didn't get to choose it.
 Does it mean anything at all?
 Or it is just a random joke?
 Was it conceived in wisdom like Jews routinely do?
-Or in plain stupidity?
+Or in plain stupidity or whimsy?
 Why, oh, why did your foolish mom or dad name you Mitsubishi when they could have named you Toyota Fortuner instead?

 Anyway, Mudjie's speech was actually not about himself.
 He just used it as a launching pad for this clincher: "Your name is the one precious thing that you have.
 Pangalagaan ninyo ang inyong pangalan."
 Or words to that effect.